Country Report for Belgium

 There is no specific legal defence available to parents and others who use corporal punishment but corporal punishment by parents is tolerated in society and legal provisions against violence and abuse are not interpreted as prohibiting all corporal punishment in childrearing.
 The near universal acceptance of a certain degree of violence in “disciplining” children necessitates clarity in law that no corporal punishment is lawful or acceptable.
 Prohibition should be enacted of all corporal punishment, however light, by all persons with authority over children, including parents.

-Alternative care settings – Corporal punishment is prohibited in institutions in the Flemish Community.
-Legislation should be enacted to prohibit it in institutional care in the French and German Communities and in non-institutional care throughout Belgium, including foster care, places of safety, emergency care, etc.
+Alternative care settings – Corporal punishment is prohibited in institutions in the Flemish and the French Communities.
+Legislation should be enacted to prohibit it in institutional care in the German Community and in non-institutional care throughout Belgium, including foster care, places of safety, emergency care, etc.

 Note: Belgium is a federal state based on cooperation.
 There is no hierarchical distinction between federal laws and the laws of the federated entities: there is a procedure for prior consultation or subsequent judicial control, including through the Constitutional Court, as to whether the regulations of one entity might be detrimental to the interests or competences of another.[1]